agent18/agent18.github.io/_posts/2020-06-11-data-science-what-to-do.markdown

 4. how do you handle angry customers? jsut deal with it, do whats possible, have clear conversations on where we are at.

+## iron hack

+Recently I got in touch with this women adrianna from ironhack and she showed me the alumni network and what potentially I could do to get a job.
+I want to use the alumini network and do the following

+**Discussion**

+4 workshops + last week full of career stuff

+Before Covid --> 85% within 1-6 months

+After Covid (assumed as since 2020) --> 67% 1-3 months placement rate
+and 76% in 1-6 months.

+*Of course for me the question is how they calculated these numbers?, real numbers could be lower*

+24 students 1 class, 1 TA per class.

+---

+Who to conduct?

+1. get feedback on CV
+2. ask them how they did it?
+3. ask them what I need to do?

+**What to get from them?**

+4. get company names to apply
+5. understand what they did other than the bootcamp?
+6. Do they know other people in the same space?

+Can they refer you?

+**The right group**

+1. Conduct people who recently graduated,
+2. who have background in mech

+**initial message**

+Hi

+Can I connect with you to ask you a few questions about your experience with moving to Data Analytics/Science and regarding ironhack?

+Thanks.

+Regards,
+Thej

+**Later message**

+Like you I want to move into data analytics/Science.
+I am unable to get any interviews even.
+I am really wondering what I can do to improve my cv to get an interview.

+1. Is ironhack something you recommend?
+2. What from ironhack do you think helped you to get the job in Aigent for example?
+3. I have done Coursera courses, fastai, sql courses and kaggle competitions.

+I shall attach my CV.
+Any feedback you can give is much appreciated.
+I applied to around 80 companies but not one interview.

+**initial message other group**

+Hi,

+I am reaching out to you for advice.
+Like you I want to move into data analytics/Science.
+I am unable to get any interviews even.
+I am really wondering what I can do to improve my cv to get a job in the end.

+1. I have done Coursera courses (Capstone series), fastai, sql courses and kaggle competitions and still failed to get an interview even with over 80 applications.
+Do you have any suggestions for me?
+(CV attached)
+2. Is ironhack something you recommend?
+3. What from ironhack do you think helped you to get the job in Aigent for example?

+Any feedback you can give is much appreciated.

+Thanks.

+Regards,
+Thej

+**the stats according to ironhack**

+**Goal**

+Send out requests to 15 people from the alumini network.

+Find people who have done it and copy their way... keep year as close to 2021 as possible, person as international as possible and carrier with few years of exp in some other field.

 ## body--> what I should look for in a japs

 1. design of experiements (56 jobs)